 Mixed Methods Research in Rosewood

-The Rosewood Heritage Project utilizes a variety of methods to investigate Rosewood’s development and demise.
+The research driving this site utilizes a variety of methods.
 This includes historical archaeology, documentary research, oral history, and various digital methods.
 The first stage of the project centered on accurately locating structures that no longer exist.
 While limited archaeological excavations have taken place at various locations in Rosewood, this aspect of the project is ongoing and archaeology remains difficult given the ephemeral nature of historic structures, looting, and our dedication to sensitive collaborations with interested parties.

 Therefore, initial work concentrated on two interrelated goals.
-The first successfully explored geospatial techniques for relocating destroyed structures on the landscape.
+The first explores geospatial techniques for relocating destroyed structures on the landscape.
 This was accomplished through the use of geographic information system (GIS) combining property deeds, census records, and various historic data.
-This methodology involves: (1) identify the appropriate historic property records, (2) translate the boundary information in the document into a GIS file, (3) identify the owner in the census, (4) add census data to the GIS record, and (5) overlay this information on other forms of data including aerial photographs to help visualize the locations of destroyed structures.
+This methodology involves: (1) identifying appropriate historic property records, (2) translating the boundary information in the document into a GIS file, (3) identifying the owner in the census, (4) adding this census data to the GIS record, and (5) overlaying this information on other forms of data to visualize the locations of destroyed structures.

 The second goal draws on digital heritage to virtually reconstruct Rosewood using video game technologies.
 Oral histories, photographs, and architectural documentation of nearby historic structures guide this reconstruction.
 You can interactively explore a fully reconstructed Rosewood here.